kylaokobah/SWE6813Team2/README.md

-An Online Match-Maker App for Gamers looking for a partner, or a friend to share the fun.
+An Online Matching App for Gamers looking for a partner, or a friend to share the fun.

-SWE-6813, Winter 2022 Development Project: GamersMeet Team Members: Jerry Cowell Jr, Steven Carter, Takyi Obeng , Kyla Okobah Scrum Roles: Product Owner - Hugh Sheridan Scrum Master – Jerry Cowell Jr. Lead Developer – Steven Carter Developers – Takyi Obeng, Kyla Okobah
+SWE-6813, Winter 2022 Development Project: GamersMeet Team Members: Jerry Cowell Jr, Steven Carter, Takyi Obeng , Kyla Okobah Scrum Roles:

+Product Owner - Takyi Obeng
+Scrum Master – Frank Wear
+Technical Lead for Operations and Development - Kyla Okobah Lead for Front-End Development - Jerry Cowell Jr.
+Lead for Back-end Development - Steven Carver

 Project Metrics:
 Prioritization method to be used to prioritize the entire backlog: https://www.scaledagileframework.com/wsjf/

 Priorities:
 If the assigned priority confliect with the WSJF calcuation or is not deliverable in a single sprint, the product owner and team will negotiate the work and potentially break the item into smaller work items.

 Priority 1 - Critical - Items marked as Critical should ideally be addressed first.